1B - TB

-Ji-Man Choi went 1-for-3 with a two-run home run and one walk in Monday's 9-3 Game 1 loss to the Yankees.
+Ji-Man Choi went 1-for-3 with a three-run home run and a walk in a 7-0 win over the Astros on Wednesday.